elsonidoq/fito/README.md

 Fito is a package that works around the concept of `Operations` and `DataStores`.

-The simplest way of thinking it is that subclasses of `Operation` defines a function, and an instance if this subclass, defines the function binded with it's arguments.
+The simplest way of thinking it is that a subclass of `Operation` define a function, and an instance, defines that function being also binded with it's arguments.

-If the types are **json-serializable**, then an `Operation` is as well.
+If the types of the function inputs are **json-serializable**, then an `Operation` is as well.
 Not only that, but a operations are also **hashable**.

-That lead us to a `DataStore`, whose capability is to index an `Operation`.
+That leads us to the `DataStore`, whose capability is to index an `Operation`.
 There are two implementations, one that uses the `FileSystem` and anotherone that uses `MongoDB`.

 Extra features:
 * `as_operation` decorator: It turns any function into a subclass of `Operation`